 Where To Go Rockhounding In Colorado

-1. Mt.
-Antero
+1. Mount Antero

 2. Florissant Fossil Quarry

 While there is some chance of public lands collecting in the area, most people end up at the inexpensive Florissant Fossil Quarry to dig and split shale.
 It’s just more convenient for the most part.

-3. Lake George Amazonite and Smoky Quartz
+3. Lake George

 5. Kremmling Petrified Wood